 Why you should read it

-This book is truly exceptional—a beautifully written, haunting, and romantic story that I adored from start to finish.
-Julia Armfield masterfully blends eerie, subtle scares with moments of raw emotion, creating an eerie drama that lingers long after you’ve turned the last page.
+Our Wives Under the Sea book is truly extraordinary.
+Beautifully written, haunting, and romantic story that I loved from start to finish.
+Julia Armfield masterfully blends horror, subtle scares with moments of raw emotion, creating an horror drama that lingers long after you’ve turned the last page.
 While it might not be the typical horror story for hardcore horror lovers, it delivers a unique and deeply moving experience that’s perfect for readers who appreciate a slow burn with a touch of the supernatural.

 Page Count: 240 pages